jlyonsmith/HowTo/Install_Git_Server_on_Ubuntu.md

 mkdir -p git/<user>
 ```

-Clone the remote repo under this users directory as a _mirror_:
+Clone the remote repo under this users directory as a _mirror_ repository:

 ```
 cd ~/git/<user>